pgreenland/esp32_one_wire_uart/README.md

 Or example application which makes use of the repository above and this one to communicate with one or more temperature sensors:

 https://github.com/pgreenland/esp32_ds18b20_example

+For more information see my associated blog post: https://www.quantulum.co.uk/blog/1-wire-with-uart-on-esp-32